 This treatment is undesirable and Larsen Jewellery will never supply a Ruby where this treatment is used.
 If you see a ruby that appears to be of reasonable quality at an unbelievably low price – beware.
 As the old saying goes, “If it seems too good to be true, then it probably is.”
 The most important thing is to buy your Ruby through a reputable jeweller or gemstone dealer.
 One who will be able to give you expert advice on which is the right stone for you.

-What Other Gemstones Are Good For Engagement Rings?
+What Other Coloured Stones Are Good for Engagement Rings?

-Not all gemstones are a suitable choice for an engagement ring.
+Not all gems are a suitable choice for a coloured stone engagement ring.
 An engagement ring is for life and not all coloured gems out there are not all equipped for the challenge of everyday wear.
 Many are unable to withstand all those accidental bumps and knocks.
 Luckily the most suitable gemstone is the Sapphire which comes in all colours of the rainbow.
 Available in yellows, oranges, pinks, purples, greens, blacks and of course the most popular, the blue Sapphire.